Innovation & entrepreneurship support

 • RNA Research and Pilot Manufacturing Facility

 This new facility will conduct small-scale GMP facility production of messenger RNA (mRNA), plasmid DNA (pDNA) and lipid nanoparticles (LNP) encapsulation at a scale which will enable phase 1-3 clinical trials of new therapeutics.
-Located at Macquarie University and operated by Myeloid Therapeutics it's expected to open by 2026.
+Located at Macquarie University and operated by Aurora Biosynthetics it's expected to open in 2026.

 • Bioplatforms Australia